Bogdan54/bogdan54.github.io/_pages/projects.md

 title: "Projects"
 permalink: /projects
 ---
-# 🚀 Projects & Experience
+# 🚀 Projects & Personal Work

 I maintain and host my own services, including [this website](https://bogdancapitanescu.xyz), a [Nextcloud Instance](https://nextcloud.capitanescu.xyz), a [SearXNG Instance](https://searx.capitanescu.xyz), and an [AudioBookShelf Instance](https://audiobooks.capitanescu.xyz).
 These currently run on a [cost-efficient VPS](https://alphavps.com), with plans to split workloads between a main VPS offsite and home servers for improved reliability and learning opportunities.

-I also developed an automation and data analysis tool using **Python**, including:
+I also develop automation and data analysis tools using **Python**, such as:
-- [Network Analysis Utilities](https://github.com/Bogdan54/Network-Analysis-Utilities) for quick assessments of network environments.
+- [Wikipedia Scraper](https://github.com/Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib.git) – for extracting structured information efficiently.

 **Skills gained:** automation, data analysis, logical problem-solving, and practical experience bridging software and simple electronics projects.